propublica/upton/README.md

 Contributing
 ----------------------
-I'd love to hear from you and see your suggestions/complaints/bug reports/pull requests.
+I'd love to hear from you if you're using Upton.
+I also appreciate your suggestions/complaints/bug reports/pull requests.
 If you're interested, check out the issues tab or [drop me a note](http://github.com/jeremybmerrill).

 In particular, if you have a common, *abstract* use case, please add them to [lib/utils.rb](https://github.com/propublica/upton/blob/master/lib/utils.rb).
 Check out the `table_to_csv` and `list_to_csv` methods for examples.